djorna/terrain-generation/README.md

-# Terrain-Generation
+# Terrain Generation
-Terrain-Generation is an implementation of *Realitime Procedural Terrain Generation* for generating mountainous terrain as a C++ library using OpenCV.
-The program generates a random height maps using a combination of midpoint displacement, Voronoi diagrams, simplex noise, thermal erosion, hydraulic erosion, and a custom erosion operation.
-With a little work, the heightmap can be imported into Unity3D, Unreal Engine, Gazebo, or any other physics simulation environment to create 3D landscapes.
+Terrain Generation is an implementation of *Realitime Procedural Terrain Generation* for generating mountainous terrain as a C++ library using OpenCV.
+The program generates random height maps using a combination of midpoint displacement, Voronoi diagrams, simplex noise, thermal erosion, hydraulic erosion, and a custom erosion operation.
+With a little effort, the heightmap can be imported into Unity3D, Unreal Engine, Gazebo, or any other physics simulation environment to create 3D landscapes.

 ## References
 **Jacob Olsen: Realtime Procedural Terrain Generation**, University of Southern Denmark, 2004. **[PDF](http://web.mit.edu/cesium/Public/terrain.pdf)**